compphylo/compphylo.github.io/Oslo2019/index.md

 ### Local travel and accommodation
 You are welcome to arrive at the field station on Sunday afternoon.
-There is both a regular bus 500 and an express bus 500E that goes from Oslo S to Storgata in DrÃ¸bak, a short walk from Tollboden on Storgata 43.An example trip:
+There is both a regular bus 500 and an express bus 500E that goes from Oslo S to Storgata in Drøbak, a short walk from Tollboden on Storgata 43.An example trip:
 [on google maps](https://goo.gl/maps/aSAWbipaG5y76JDL6).
 You can also see the bus schedule on the [official Ruter site](https://ruter.no/en/journey-planner/?from=%7B%22id%22%3A%22NSR%3AStopPlace%3A59872%22%2C%22name%22%3A%22Oslo+S%22%2C%22county%22%3A%22Oslo%22%2C%22locality%22%3A%22Oslo%22%2C%22coordinates%22%3A%7B%22x%22%3A10.753051%2C%22y%22%3A59.910357%7D%2C%22category%22%3A%5B%22onstreetBus%22%2C%22railStation%22%5D%7D&to=%7B%22id%22%3A%22NSR%3AStopPlace%3A5578%22%2C%22name%22%3A%22Storgata%22%2C%22county%22%3A%22Akershus%22%2C%22locality%22%3A%22Frogn%22%2C%22coordinates%22%3A%7B%22x%22%3A10.630112%2C%22y%22%3A59.660524%7D%2C%22category%22%3A%5B%22onstreetBus%22%5D%7D), and find information about [how to buy a ticket](https://ruter.no/en/buying-tickets/sales-outlets/).